srkuleo/noteset/README.md

 ## Steps until v1:

-- Priority - _Improve the way of adding sets by adding nested drawer with option to choose whether set is warmup or working._
+- Priority - _Improve the way of adding sets by adding nested drawer with option to choose whether set is warmup or working.
+Overhall of landing page tooltip._

 - _Finish logs page UI - add option to query by date using calendar drawer, add remove logs button and tooltip, pagination and pagination preferance 6,8,10,12,16,20.
 Finish profile page UI - add option for user to set their own pfp instead of the initials, add separate route for settings and make settings button inside ProfileButtonModal lead to it.
 See if possible to close swipe when swiping other sets or pressing anywhere else._